How do I apply for a federal student loan?

 - complete entrance counseling, a tool to ensure you understand your obligation to repay the loan; and

-- sign a Master Promissory Note (MPN), agreeing to the terms of the loan.
+- sign a Loan Agreement (Master Promissory Note), agreeing to the terms of the loan.

-You may complete both the entrance counseling and the MPN at studentloans.gov
+You may complete both the entrance counseling and the MPN at studentaid.gov

-Am I eligible for a Direct Subsidized Loan or a Direct Unsubsidized Loan?
+Am I eligible for a Direct Subsidized Loan?

 Here’s a quick overview of Direct Unsubsidized Loans:

-- The Office of Financial Aid determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
+- The financial aid office determines the amount you can borrow based on your cost of attendance and other financial aid you receive.

 How much can I borrow?